ubaidur404786/pytorch-practice/README.md

 # pytorch-practice
-Using pytorch library create complete models for classification task
+Using pytorch library create DL models for classification task.